 A computer, tablet, or smartphone that has a camera, microphone, and internet access (preferably high speed).
 For those presenting a paper, we will send along some recommendations for improving the quality of video and audio during your presentation.

-As you can imagine, the shift to a virtual conference requires the organization to pivot quickly to ensure that we have the technical, logistical, and staffing resources to host a virtual conference with over 1,000 participants.
+As you can imagine, the shift to an online conference requires the organization to pivot quickly to ensure that we have the technical, logistical, and staffing resources to host an online conference with over 1,000 participants.
 In order to coordinate our efforts, we have created a task force to address the many questions and opportunities that we need to address quickly and thoughtfully.
 Two board members, Shira Kohn and Sarah Bunin Benor, have agreed to co-chair this task force, which also includes members of the staff and the AJS Program committee.
 Our planning will be guided by our values and strategic goals, especially our goal of “cultivating informed, active, and diversified membership.”

 We have set up a fundraising campaign to help defray the cost of conference participation for graduate students, contingent faculty, and other members.
 We will use these funds to subsidize registration for those members hit especially hard by the COVID economic situation.
 We are cautiously optimistic that our fundraising efforts will enable us to provide significant subsidies to those with need, especially unemployed members, graduate students, and contingent faculty.
 For those of you able to donate to support conference registration fees for members in need, please donate here.